Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Ability Enabled"			"0"

 			// Show a screen fade effect when the Super Tank uses its abilities.
-			// Note: The colors will randomly change between the colors set in the "Skin-Glow Colors" setting.
+			// Note: The colors will randomly change between the colors set in the "Skin Color" and "Glow Color" settings.
 			// --
 			// Combine numbers in any order for different results.
 			// Character limit: 3